dupr/duprkit/doc/motivation.md

 6. duprkit provides its own license detector `flinkV`.
 It is used by `flink guess` and `flink boldgess` when a `LICENSE` file or `COPYING` file presents in the current directory.

+7. duprkit can well integrate with the git-buildpackage workflow.
+`flink boldguess` directly generates a debian directory.

 #### debmake